 Treatment for Addiction to Video Games

-Some may argue that one cannot become addicted to video games, but the potential is there as a behavioral issue.
+Some may argue that one cannot develop an addiction to video games, but the potential is there as a behavioral issue.
 While it cannot create a physical dependency like drugs or alcohol, there can still be a mental or behavioral addiction to them.
 After all, gambling is a recognized addiction as well.

 Fortunately, there is a treatment program for those who struggle with addiction to video games.
 Call our toll-free number today to learn how we can help.